mx20100/Batch_creator_bat/README.md

 - Always outputs ZIPs to the **root folder**
 - Automatically splits when a ZIP exceeds **900 MB**
 - Uses ZIP_STORED for maximum speed
-- Typical performance: **600–750 MB/s**
+- Typical performance on an NVMe drive: **600–750 MB/s**
 - Adds meta.csv to every archive
+- Splits meta.csv according to which stl files are in which zip folder

 ### 5. Uses RAM for temporary work
 - Excel cleanup happens in OS temp directory
-- No `_temp_converter` or leftover files
+- No temporary files or folders visible
 - Fast, clean, reliable

 ### 6. Real-time GUI
 - Live log of what the converter is doing
 - Status labels (Excel → Validation → Packaging → Cleanup)
 - Auto-scrolling text area
-- Cancel button that safely interrupts the process

 ---

 ## Supported Folder Structures

-The converter supports all standard AM-Flow STL layouts.

 ### 1. All STLs in the root folder
 ```